hms-dbmi/CHIEF/README.md

 2. sudo apt-get install openslide-tools
 3. pip install requirements.txt

+## Issues
+- Please open new threads to report all issues

 ## License
-This code is made available under the GPLv3 License and is available for non-commercial academic purposes.
+CHIEF is made available under the GPLv3 License and is available for non-commercial academic purposes.